Mix together the yeast and water and let it stand in a warm place for five minutes until the yeast starts to multiply.

 Brush the rolls with some olive oil and let them sit in a warm place for about 1 hour until they are approximately double in size.

-Make a wash with 1 tbsp olive oil and 1 tbsp soy milk.
+Make a wash with 1 tablespoon olive oil and 1 tablespoon soy milk.
 Brush the tops of the pompoms with this wash: it will give them a beautiful golden-brown color when they are baked.

 Bake in a preheated 425-degree oven for about 15 minutes, until the crust is golden-brown.
 Eat warm.
 To reheat, put in a 350-degree oven for about 3 minutes (I usually preheat them directly on the rack, but be careful as ignoring them for just a little longer might burn the bottom!).